-Podcast directories are one part of the equation for getting listeners.
-Here is where podcast directories can help you better reach your target audience.
+Figuring out which podcast directories to submit your podcasts to is one part of the equation for getting listeners.
+The best podcast distribution platforms will help you reach your target audience due to their wider reach to potential listeners.
 In this article, we will tackle the best platforms for podcasts and share with you how you can use them most effectively.

 What is a Podcast Directory?

 Apple Podcasts is similar to YouTube in terms of being a directory for audio and video, respectively.
-The key usage difference is that you listen to podcasts on Apple Podcasts, instead of watch videos on YouTube.
-YouTube acts as a video directory as Apple Podcasts acts as an audio directory.
+The key usage difference is that you listen to podcasts on Apple Podcasts, instead of watching videos on YouTube.
+YouTube acts as a video directory and Apple Podcasts acts as an audio directory.

 One key technical difference between YouTube vs Apple Podcasts is that YouTube hosts the videos on their servers, while Apple Podcasts does not.
 You need to find hosting sites to upload your audio files (eg. mp3 files) to.
 Then submit the audio files to Apple Podcasts.
 We’ll discuss more on how that works later.